S1ro1/quant/doc.md

 The examples shown were purely educational, and in production, different quantization schemes are used to improve the performance of the model.
 ` AO` currently provides 2 different quantization schemes (note the different granularities of quantization, as discussed in the [Quantization Granularity](#quantization-granularity) section), which are:
 1) **int8 per token dynamic activation quantization with int4 per group weight quantization:**
-    This quantization quantizes weights to `int8` and activations to `int4`.
+    This method quantizes weights to `int8` and activations to `int4`.
 Then, computation is done in original data type, that is `float16` usually.
 This is a good starting point for quantization aware training.

 2) **int4 per group weight quantization:**
-    This quantization quantizes weights to `int4`, but keeps the activations in `float16`.
+    This method quantizes weights to `int4`, but keeps the activations in `float16`.
 Then, weights are dequantized `on the fly` during the `matmul` kernel call.
 This is just to optimize the latency and performance of the model.

 To reproduce our example with ` AO`, you can use the following code: